hioldbig/neighborFittingAlgorithm/README.md

 #### hint
 1. All files in cage and its sub-directories are for the purpose of demonstration.
-2. If want to for a cage,for example cage is 937, first do as below,
+2. If want to calculate a cage,for example, cage No. 937, first do as below,

 ```shell
 mkdir 937